fbsh/machine-unlearning-knn/README.md

-This is a repo for refactoring machine unlearning framework, SISA, with KNN model.
+This is a repo for refactoring machine unlearning framework, SISA.

 Data source:
 - ml-100k from https://grouplens.org/datasets/movielens/100k/